Atlanta, Indiana: History

-Atlanta had its start by the merger of the three neighboring rival towns of Spargerville, Shielville, and Buena Vista.
-The earliest part of what is now Atlanta was laid out in 1834, and the town has been called Atlanta since 1885 and was incorporated in 1900.
+Atlanta had its start through the merger of the three neighboring towns of Spargerville, Shielville, and Buena Vista.
+The earliest part of what is now Atlanta was laid out in 1834; the town has been called Atlanta since 1885 and was incorporated in 1900.
 The town most likely was named after Atlanta, Georgia.

 Roads Hotel was listed on the National Register of Historic Places in 1987.

 Geography

-According to the 2010 census, Atlanta has a total area of 0.3 sqmi, all land.
+According to the 2020 census, Atlanta has a total area of 0.313 sqmi, all land.